Manchester’s Asian Art Center to Relaunch After Restructuring

 Guest curated by independent curator and writer Hanlu Zhang, the reopening exhibition “Practise Till We Meet” will delve into the experiences of diaspora and the obstacles faced by immigrants after moving to a new environment.
 The show will feature newly commissioned works by London-based group Asia-Art-Activism; research collective Asian Feminist Studio for Art and Research; Mauritian photographer Audrey Albert; Hong Kong performance artist Isaac Chong Wai; Japanese video artist Koki Tanaka; Chinese artist Liu Weiwei; and multimedia artist Mimian Hsu.
 The participants will also host events at esea contemporary’s new Communal Project Space, which will expand on their works throughout the exhibition period.

 Founded in 1986 and previously known as the CFCCA, the organization receives public funds from Arts Council England and Greater Manchester Combined Authority for its operation.
-In March 2020, artist JJ Chan withdrew his participation from a group exhibition after the sudden departure of curator Tiffany Leung, one of the only two non-White staff on the CFCCA’s team of 13 at the time.
+In March 2020, artist JJ Chan withdrew their participation from a group exhibition after the sudden departure of curator Tiffany Leung, one of the only two non-White staff on the CFCCA’s team of 13 at the time.
 In an open letter, Chan expressed concerns about the gallery’s imbalanced staff structure and overwhelmingly white Eurocentric perspective while presenting Chinese art, which led to a series of debates with seven more artists calling for others to boycott the center.
 In response to these disputes, in August 2021, CFCCA’s board undertook an audit to investigate the issues and recruit new staff.

 Qin Wang is ArtAsiaPacific’s editorial intern.